fumofumoenjoyer/.config/README.md

 This will NOT crate a backup of your config files so back up your .config folder just in case.

+I usually install [HyDE](https://github.com/prasanthrangan/hyprdots) for hyprland before using this script but it also works without it.

 This should work on a minimal install and/or for installing alongside another DE/WM though it will probably mess with your DE settings such as theming.

 ```shell